Home » Recipes » Course » Dips » EASY Loaded Bread Dipping Oil

 Description

-Loaded bread dipping oil is the easiest – and quickest – appetizer idea for entertaining.
-Just mix a pile of gorgeous ingredients (think sundried tomatoes, parmesan, garlic and herbs) with olive oil and serve with soft, warm bread for the ultimate crowd-pleaser.
+Loaded bread dipping oil is the easiest – and quickest – appetizer for entertaining.
+I’ve given this one a festive twist (think dried cranberries, apricots, pistachios and sage) and all you have to do is mix a pile of gorgeous ingredients with olive oil and serve with soft, warm bread for the ultimate crowd-pleaser.

 Ingredients